 The Project Team within the CRB consists of project managers and a data manager.
 This team is an expert in setting up (inter)national investigator initiated trials taking into account all laws and guidelines applicable.
 Due to their network they can act as intermediary between other centres, pharmacist, laboratories, etc. Their main tasks are:

 - Project plan, finances and agreement(s), study logistics

 - Total project management

 - In addition the CRB can also support statistical analysis.

 The implementation of standard operation procedures (SOP's), workinstructions and personal portfolio's contributes our endeavour for ever increasing quality.

 Overview of activities

 The research bureau started in 1990 with 1 employee and gave mainly administrative support for 5 liver studies.
-In 2001 the 1st research nurse was employed.
+In 2001 the first research nurse was employed.
 This meant that the research at a clinical setting could be realised and contract research could be conducted.
-In 2008 the 1st monitor was employed, not being dependent of third parties, data can be monitored and collected more easily.
+In 2008 the first monitor was employed, not being dependent of third parties, data can be monitored and collected more easily.